ifrim/conway-game-of-life/README.md

-conway-game-of-life
+Conway's game of life
 ===================

-An imperfect implementation of the conway game of life
+An imperfect implementation of the [conway's game of life] (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)